HubSpot/cms-js-building-block-examples/docs/reference.md

 Returns `true` for components rendered live for a deployed project and `false` when rendering in the dev server.

+### `getSecret`

+`(secretName: string) => string`

+Returns a value for a given secret key.
+The secret must be defined using `hs secrets` in the CLI and the key must be included in a `secrets` array in your `cms-assets.json` configuration.
+When working  To prevent accidental leaking of secrets, `getSecret()` will only successfully run on the server and not within an island.
+If a secret value isn't sensitive and you need to access it in island components, you may call `getSecret()` outside the island and pass the value in as a prop.

 ## Hooks

 We provide a number of React hooks from the `@hubspot/cms-components` package to help write components that run on both the server and the browser.